Programmer (Information Technology)

 A systems software programmer works with the code used to define the particular operating system and sometimes also with low-level machine language.
-They write, maintain and update programs that control the overall functioning of computers.
+They write, maintain and update programmes that control the overall functioning of computers.

-- good at technical activities
+- aptitude for technical activities

 - logical approach to the solution of problems

 - able to work independently or as part of a team